nuodb/nuodb-cp-docs/content/docs/getting-started/connect-dbaas.md

   noindex: false # false (default) or true
 ---

-This section describes how to connect to NuoDB Control Plane REST service via CLI tools.
+This section describes how to connect to the NuoDB Control Plane REST service via CLI tools.

 ## Prerequisites